 Whatever the reason, there has been no reason as of late.

 What gives me hope for our country is the American spirit and the example everyday people are for me.
-I’ve come to realize that America hasn’t lost its way, we haven’t changed from our founding fathers principles, we just fell asleep.
-Our government has lad us astray, but as a people we are waking up.
+I’ve come to realize that America hasn’t lost its way, we haven’t changed from our founding fathers’ principles, we just fell asleep.
+Our government has led us astray, but as a people we are waking up.

 With the recent ban on food donations for homeless shelters (I still can’t say that without furrowing my brow), a group of Americans have banded together to take a stand.
 Like him or not, Glenn Beck pulled off something pretty amazing last week.

-In an effort to combat the ridiculous regulations, Beck called for his audience to fill 11 semi trucks with food and supplies to be delivered to the cities in the direst of straights and to do it by July 28.
+In an effort to combat the ridiculous regulations, Beck called for his audience to fill 11 semi trucks with food and supplies to be delivered to the cities in the direst of straights, and to do it by July 28.
 By the time his show ended one hour later, they were filled.
 The next day he asked the audience to double it within the next two weeks.
-24 hours later the quota was met.
+Twenty-four hours later, the quota was met.